Abdulqader-Asiri/1-StartupExpansion/README.md

 ## Data Transformation

-###After finishing the analysis in Python I print the new data frame into a CSV file and transform it into power bi.
+### After finishing the analysis in Python I print the new data frame into a CSV file and transform it into power bi.
 ![](CSV.png)
 ------------
-### No cleaning has been required and no values were missing

 ## Modeling